Laura Ellman: Career

 Ellman defeated incumbent Republican Senator Michael Connelly in the 2018 Illinois general election by 1179 votes.
+Connelly resigned in December 2018 and was replaced by John J. Fisher Jr. for a day in January 2019.
 Ellman, a senior independent assessor at Argonne National Laboratory, has a degree in mathematics from Grinnell College and a masters in applied statistics from the University of Iowa.

 As of July 2022, Senator Ellman is a member of the following Illinois Senate committees: